Arbaz77khan/Arbaz_Projects/Python/Readme_Python.txt

 						Abstractions/Encapsulation : Object of given class can invoke the methods available to it without revealing the implementation details to users.
 						Syntax :
 									user1 = Employee()

+									...Basically an object code is only 'Employee()'. we are storing the location of this object in user1

 				Modelling a problem :
 										Noun : class -> Employee